Norgestrel: Synthesis

 Chemical syntheses of norgestrel have been published.

+The chemical synthesis was first proposed by Smith & Hughes: Commercial: NB: Although the synthesis has involved the formation of no fewer than 6 chiral centers, only two of the possible 64 possible isomers are formed.

+The halogenation of 3-(3-methoxyphenyl)propan-1-ol [7252-82-6] (1) with phosphorus tribromide gave 1-(3-bromopropyl)-3-methoxybenzene [6943-97-1] (2).
+Treatment with ethynylsodium led to 5-m-methoxyphenylpent-1-yne [1424-70-0] (3).
+(Ex 1) Mannich reaction with formalin and diethylamine led to 1-Diethylamino-6-m-methoxyphenylhex-2-yne, PC21485597 (4).
+(Ex 8) An oxymercuration reaction with mercury(II) sulfate in aqueous sulfuric acid gives a mixture of 1-(diethylamino)-6-(3-methoxyphenyl)hexan-3-one [3706-69-2] (5) and 6-m-methoxyphenylhex-1-en-3-one, PC10798238 (6).
+(Ex 17) Treatment with 2-Ethyl-1,3-cyclopentanedione [823-36-9] (7) in the presence of pyridine base causes a Michael reaction to occur to give 2-Ethyl-2-[6-(m-methoxyphenyl)-3-oxohexyl]-1,3-cyclopentanedione, PC21485569 (8).
+(Ex 43) The cyclodehydration step was achieved by refluxing with a catalytic amount of TsOH in a DS-trap to give [848-07-7] (9).
+(Ex 68) Catalytic hydrogenation over Raney nickel gives (10).
+(Ex 83) Reduction with sodium borohydride leads to PC12598343 (11).
+(Ex 108) Birch reduction with lithium metal in and liquid ammonia in 1-methoxypropan-2-ol gives (12).
+(Ex 116) Oppenauer oxidation of the alcohol gives the ketone (13).
+(Ex 121) Reaction with ethynyllithium led to (14).
+(Ex 170) Hydrolysis in mineral acid completed the synthesis of norgestrel (15).

+Alternative route: Improved ethynylation procedure: German: Dane's method:

 History

 Norgestrel was first introduced, as a birth control pill in combination with ethinylestradiol, under the brand name Eugynon in Germany in 1966.
 It was subsequently marketed as a combined birth control pill with ethinylestradiol in the United States under the brand name Ovral in 1968, and was marketed in many other countries as well.

 The contraceptive efficacy of norgestrel was established in the U.S. with the original approval for prescription use in 1973.

 In July 2023, the FDA approved norgestrel for over-the-counter sale.
 The FDA granted the approval to Laboratoire HRA Pharma which was acquired by Perrigo Company plc.

 Society and culture

 Generic names

 Norgestrel is the generic name of the drug and its international nonproprietary name, United States Adopted Name, United States Pharmacopeia, British Approved Name, Dénomination Commune Française, Denominazione Comune Italiana, and Japanese Accepted Name.
 It is also known as dl-norgestrel, DL-norgestrel, or (±)-norgestrel.